alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-133/day-133-1-egw.md

 ---
-title: EGW Reading
+title: The Smitten Rock PP 411-417a
-subtitle: The Smitten Rock PP 411-417a
+subtitle: EGW Reading
 ---

-Chapter 37—The Smitten Rock
+### Chapter 37—The Smitten Rock

 This chapter is based on Numbers 20:1-13.